 Kiki Mager is a designer and researcher whose work investigates social and political dynamics surrounding geographies of mass-material production and new technologies.
 Their works translate complexities into multimedia productions to make findings tangible and share experiences between stakeholder forums.
-Presentation formats include mappings, video documentation and talks.
+Presentation formats include mappings, video productions, interactive installations and talks.

 Kiki is a current postgraduate student at the Centre for Research Architecture within the Visual Cultures department at Goldsmiths, University of London.